Department of Labor

 To streamline the technology footprint, the agency had explored several paths forward to upgrade the outdated ADF user interface, but over time none of those options worked out.
 So, that upgrade project had to be shelved while they explored fresh options.

 The challenge was to figure out a way to upgrade the front-end user interface, maintain the functionality of the middleware, and minimize the cost.

+Our ERP recruiters tapped into our vast network of Oracle Financials experts and identified the right talent for the project.
 Our team, which included a senior Oracle EBS technical developer, leveraged his decades of federal and commercial experience to propose a solution.
 By taking a fresh perspective, our senior Oracle consultant knew that it would be more economical to adapt the front-end code from the older ADF to the current Oracle Application Framework (OAF), which was already extensively used within the EBS suite.

 This concept sparked the client’s interest, so our consultant was asked by our integration partner to lead a feasibility study of that hybrid approach.
 The study was reviewed, approved, and then quickly moved into the next phase of building a rapid prototype.
 Since the prototype was a success, the project plans were created to support a re-implementation.